 Group 2: You receive a notification from IRAS informing you to file your income tax

-If your employer participates in the Auto-Inclusion Scheme (AIS) for Employment Income, information regarding your salary will be pre-filled.
-However, you will still need to complete the remainder of the tax return form (additional income outside your employment, relief claims, etc.) and submit it.
+If your employer participates in the Auto-Inclusion Scheme (AIS) for Employment Income, information regarding your salary will be auto-included.
+If you are a self-employed commission earner or taxi/private hire car driver participating in the Pre-filling of Income scheme, your commission/driving income will be pre-filled.
+However, you will still need to verify the pre-filled income and complete the rest of the tax return (additional income outside your employment, relief claims, etc.) and submit it.

 Check if your employer is participating in the AIS here.

 Check if your commission agency has submitted commission income records to IRAS here.

 Group 3: You did not receive any form of notification from IRAS

 If you didn’t receive any filing notification from IRAS, you will still be required to file a tax return if your:

 1) Total personal income (including salaries and rental income) from 1 January to 31 December 2022 is more than $22,000, or

 2) Net business income for the accounting year ending in 2022 is more than $6,000.

 You can also use the Filing Checker on the IRAS website to check if you need to file.